-A working mom’s weekly meal plan needs to be organized, flexible and quick.
+A working mom’s weekly meal plan needs to be organized, flexible, and quick.
 We turned to food writer Raquel Pelzel, who has written about food and cooking for many years (her writing has appeared in Cook’s Illustrated, The Wall Street Journal, Saveur, and Fine Cooking), to find out how she manages her weekly meal plan.
-Even with that impressive resume, her approach to meal planning is refreshingly simple and combines what we’ve talked about several times already: a little organization, list-making and strategic grocery shopping.
+Even with that impressive resume, her approach to meal planning is refreshingly simple and combines what we consistently talk about: a little organization, list-making, and strategic grocery shopping.

 Here’s How Raquel Organizes Her Weekly Meal Plan

 Even though she works from home, Raquel often finds herself in the predicament that other working moms do: it's 5:00, what's for dinner?
 Thankfully she plans out most of the meals over the weekend.

 Rachel says that everyone needs to give themselves some flexibility to allow for creativity or to satisfy a craving.
 She doesn't like planning meals out more than a few days ahead.
 "Food goes bad and cravings change," she says, and she's also flexible in her shopping habits.
 "If I see a great deal on a pork shoulder or boneless chicken thighs, I’ll buy them and freeze to use another time."

 Planning Starts on Thursday or Friday